plum-css/plum/_docs/layouts.md

 ## How do they work?

-Layout classes can contain any properties that affect the positioning and structure of an element.
+Layout classes should only contain properties that affect the positioning and structure of an element and its [direct children](https://developer.mozilla.org/en-US/docs/Web/CSS/Child_selectors).

 ## How do I use them?

-Layouts are applied by adding a root class to an element: `.l-*` and modified by appending modifier classes:  `.l-*-m-*`.
+Layout classes are applied by appending `.l-*` to an element and `.l-*-*` to one of its [direct children](https://developer.mozilla.org/en-US/docs/Web/CSS/Child_selectors).

 ## How do I structure their files & folders?